calebtuttle/portfoliobuilder/README.md

     Note: Some purchase orders might not have been placed.
 If no errors were printed above, all stocks were placed successfully.

-If all of the above ran without errors or exceptions, you successfully purchased the ~500 stocks in the S&P500 and weighted them equally.
+If all of the above ran without errors or exceptions, you successfully purchased (with fake money) the ~500 stocks in the S&P500 and weighted them equally.
 For a full list of commands and their descriptions, see the [commands page](docs/commands.md).

 ## Contribute
 I welcome all contributions!
 Feel free to report bugs, address bugs, add commands/features, and improve the documentation.
 See the [contributing page](contributing.md) for more info.